 Information in this document is provided in connection with Intel products.
 No license, express or implied, by estoppel or otherwise, to any intellectual property rights is granted by this document.
 EXCEPT AS PROVIDED IN INTEL'S TERMS AND CONDITIONS OF SALE FOR SUCH PRODUCTS, INTEL ASSUMES NO LIABILITY WHATSOEVER, AND INTEL DISCLAIMS ANY EXPRESS OR IMPLIED WARRANTY, RELATING TO SALE AND/OR USE OF INTEL PRODUCTS INCLUDING LIABILITY OR WARRANTIES RELATING TO FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR INFRINGEMENT OF ANY PATENT, COPYRIGHT OR OTHER INTELLECTUAL PROPERTY RIGHT.
-Intel products are not intended for use in medical, life saving, life sustaining, critical control or safety systems, or in nuclear facility application.
-Intel may make changes to specifications and product descriptions at any time, without notice.
+Intel products are not intended for use in medical, life saving, or life sustaining applications.